Karnes Pro-Bono Project

 As immigrants continue to flee for their lives to the United States, many individuals are asking how they can help.
 In response, RAICES has organized the Karnes Pro-Bono Project, a program designed to provide free legal services to families detained in Karnes County Residential Center.

 The immigrants detained are forced to undergo an interview formally know as the Credible Fear Interview (CFI) or Reasonable Fear Interview (RFI) to determine eligibility of release while seeking asylum – or other forms of relief.
 Negative results from the CFI or RFI can can lead to deportation.
 Deported migrants are put at a heightened risk of violence and danger.

 The Karnes Pro-Bono Project assigns volunteers directly inside Karnes County Residential Center.
-The greatest volunteer demand is for Spanish speaking attorneys that specialize in asylum law.
-Mental health professionals, such as social-workers and psychiatrists are also needed.
+While the greatest volunteer demand is for Spanish speaking attorneys that specialize in asylum law, we accept and train volunteers from many professional backgrounds, such as public servants or graduate students.
+With the help of our comprehensive training package, you too, can help immigrants detained.
+Additionally, mental health professionals, specifically licensed clinical social workers and psychologists are needed to perform psychological evaluations.

 All volunteers must be able to commit to volunteering from Monday to Thursday with an expected schedule of 9:00 AM to 8:00 PM CST; and pay their own expenses.
 Car-pooling with RAICES staff from San Antonio, Texas to Karnes County Residential Center is available at no cost.

 If you wish to serve the Karnes Pro-Bono Project, please sign-up below.